up-n-atom/8311/docs/posts/troubleshoot-connectivity-issues-with-the-was-110.md

 #### PLOAM status

-To view the current PLOAM status, execute one of the following procedures:
+To view the current PLOAM status (activation state), execute one of the following procedures:

 === "8311 firmware"